MaximeKoster/MyWeather/Readme.md

 - Install a Virtual Device in Tools => AVD Manager or plug-in your device.
 - Hit run / Shift + F10

-Any crash might be caused by your gradle version.
+Any crash might be caused by your gradle / jdk / jre version.

 The file "compte-rendu.pdf" will sum up in french the different steps of the making of this app.